cs220s23/Matt-and-Austin-CI-CD/README.md

 About redeploy.sh
  - redeploy.sh will be the bash script used to perform the Continuous Deployment
     - This bash script begins by ensuring that the git and docker packages are installed within the EC2 instance
-    - This script removes any existent clone of this repository and proceeds to clone the repository again
-     - This is mainly to ensure that the EC2 instance remains up to date with this repository
+    - This script removes any existent clone of this repository and proceeds to clone the repository again.
+(This is mainly to ensure that the EC2 instance remains up to date with this repository)
     - This script ensures docker is running and runs the down file to bring down any currently operating containers
     - This script moves the environment variable for the redis container into the cloned repository
     - This script then builds new docker containers (namely app and redis) from the Dockerfile present in this repository and runs them
     - This script concludes with some clean-up involving removing the redis environment variable from the cloned repository and copying the newest version of the redeploy.sh script into the instance, in order to be called on subsequent merges.

+Running the app within the EC2 instance:
+ - The app.py file can be run using the following string in any browser: 44.201.192.85:5000